sinricpro/help-docs/pages/tutorials/switch/part-3.md

   Serial.printf("%s: %s\r\n", deviceId.c_str(), state ? "on" : "off");
-  int relayPIN = devices[deviceId].relayPIN; // get the relay pin for corresponding device digitalWrite(relayPIN, state);             // set the new relay state return true;
+  int relayPIN = devices[deviceId].relayPIN; // get the relay pin for corresponding device digitalWrite(relayPIN, state);             // set the new relay state

+   /* If your relay is activated with low signal, change the above to below code digitalWrite(RELAYPIN_1, !state); */

+  return true;
 }